Social commerce is a subsection of the overarching ecommerce industry.

 On average, women buy around 7.1 times a year and men about 5.4 times per year.
 Women also spend more money than men through online shopping.

 Additionally, men are prone to buy something when they need it, while women will do that and when it’s something they want to try.

-5. Social Commerce Statistics Show that 43% of Those Between 55 and 64 Years Old Claim They Have Never Bought Anything Online.
+5. 43% of Those Between 55 and 64 Years Old Say They Have Never Bought Anything Online.